Workspace Types

 CLI Driven

 Use Terraform or OpenTofu OSS to create runs with Scalr acting as the remote backend.
 This is the best option for the early development phase of Terraform code or when you want to plug Scalr into an existing workflow that utilizes the CLI, like a Github Action.
+Click here for instructions on how to set up a CLI workspace.

 API Driven

 Use the Scalr API to create a workspace and upload the Terraform or OpenTofu configuration files.
 This type of workspace is useful when integrating with an existing pipeline or tooling.
 By using this method, you are always in control of when the code is pushed to Scalr rather than relying on a VCS webhook.
+Click here for instructions on setting up an API driven workspace.

 What’s Next